Folk Magic: Verbal Healing Charms

 I've noticed whenever I bring up Pow-wow or and Pennsylvania Dutch Healing Charms, someone will ask about the Pennsylvania Dutch Hex Signs.
 Therefore, I have included a short article about them on this Wicca website--even though they have no connection to Wicca.

-Copyright 2008 Myth Woodling.
+Copyright 2008, 2013, 2014 Myth Woodling.
 Most of the information in this article was collected in snippets into my personal Common Day Books during the 1990's.
 I have reassembled these snippets into a coherent order and attempted to backtrack to several of my original sources, which are included in the further reading list above.
-The Pennsylvania Dutch healing charms recorded here are not the same--precisely--as in Hohman's The Long Lost Friend.
+The Pennsylvania Dutch healing charms recorded here are not the same--precisely--as in the English version of Hohman's The Long Lost Friend.
 That is because if one reads enough folklore articles, one can find examples taken from the "papers" of other Pow-wow practitioners.
 For example, I have a note in my Common Day Book that attributed the "To heal a sore" charm to the "papers" of a Pow-wow practitioner named David Shull.
 (And, no, I don't remember where I got that snippet of information.)
-I was delighted to recently find another version of the St. George charm against the nightmare spirit in Medieval Folklore, which is listed above in Further Reading.
+I was delighted to find in 2007 another version of the St. George charm against the nightmare spirit in Medieval Folklore.
+I was equally delighted to find more information in 2013 about Pennsylvania Dutch healing charms in the annotated and edited version of The Long Lost Friend in which Daniel Harms provided illuminating information on a healing charm for wildfire.
+Both books are listed above in Further Reading.

 Charm of the Sprain